 Please review corrections in header, address, sincerely and unit values to show $.
 Are not meeting standard provided.

-Need to correct the bolding and italics for “Termination Options- My Choice” so consistent with information titles further in document.
+Need to correct the bolding and italics for “Termination Options- My choice” so consistent with information titles further in document.
 As well need to correct the wording to indicate: Please review the information, complete the Termination option: My choice form and return it to PEPP.

 Need to better clarify so member knows can be done with voluntary fund